A Multisource Fusion Framework for Cryptocurrency Price Movement Prediction: The Proposed Model

-where, the label $y_{t+1}$ is the cryptocurrency price movement, where the value ``1" indicates a positive movement and the value ``0" indicates a negative movement. $C_{t+1}$ represents the closing price of the cryptocurrency on the trading day $t+1$, while $C_{t}$ represents the closing price on the trading day $t$ \cite{zhong2023lstm, ma2023multi}. \\
+The model is designed to predict cryptocurrency price movements by incorporating two primary data components: (i) quantitative information consisting of historical price data and technical indicators, and (ii) qualitative information extracted from social media platforms such as X. These two sources are fused to improve prediction performance by leveraging the strengths of both numerical and textual features.

-Our proposed HSIF model consists of three separate components shown in Fig. \ref{HSIF_framework}.
-In Section \ref{Hard_Information}, first, we extract hard data for the cryptocurrency and after applying the required operations, we calculate the mentioned indicators and oscillators in the appendix for it in the time interval $T$ ($\mathbf{H}_{t}$).
+A BiLSTM architecture is employed, chosen for its ability to capture long-term dependencies in sequential data by processing information in both forward and backward directions.
+This bidirectional approach allows the model to grasp the full temporal context, enabling the detection of patterns and trends that might be missed by unidirectional models.

-In Section \ref{Soft_Information}, at first, we extract soft data from X (former Twitter) for the cryptocurrency, and after applying the cleaning and the tokenizing an embedding generator is used to provide news features for the cryptocurrency over the same time interval $T$ trading days ($\mathbf{S}_{t}$).
-This generator makes use of a FinBERT, a pre-trained sentiment classifier.
-We employ the aforementioned classifiers to acquire the embedding feature of each news headline.
-The news embeddings pertaining to a cryptocurrency on a given day are then averaged to derive the news representations of the cryptocurrency within the $T$ trading days.
+Price movement prediction is formulated as a binary classification task, indicating an ``up'' or ``down'' movement on the following trading day.
+The target label can be defined as:

-Lastly, in Section \ref{Hard_and_Soft_Information_Fusion}, The multi-source information ($\mathbf{H}_{t}$ and $\mathbf{S}_{t}$) are fused and fed into our proposed classifier to predict the cryptocurrency price trends on the following trading day ($y_{t+1}$).
-The next subsections go into further detail about the technical components.
-The names of features and selected indicators in this section are shown in Table \ref{indicators}.
+where $y_{t}$ denotes the cryptocurrency price movement, with ``1'' representing an upward trend and ``0'' a downward trend. $C_{t}$ is the closing price of the cryptocurrency on day $t$, and $C_{t-1}$ is the closing price on day $t-1$ \cite{zhong2023lstm}.